PawseySC/singularity-containers/_episodes/00-setup-docker.md

 > ## Additional check for Apple silicon Macs
 >
 > Setonix uses the `linux/amd64` platform for this training.
-Apple silicon Macs use the `arm64` architecture, so Docker Desktop must use emulation to run the images used in the training.
+Apple silicon Macs use the `arm64` architecture, so Docker Desktop must use emulation to run the images used in the training.W
 >
 > Run:
 >